nalej/docs/infrastructure/inventory.md

 ![](../.gitbook/assets/infra.png)

-We can also see, on the left, a summary of the resources in the organization, which tells you the resources available in the organization \(number of CPUs, storage in GB, and RAM availability in GB\).
+On the left column, we can also see a summary of the resources in the organization, which tells you the resources available in the organization \(number of CPUs, storage in GB, and RAM availability in GB\).

 ### Public API CLI